 What is a Reverse Rollover?

-A reverse rollover occurs when you transfer retirement assets from an IRA (Individual Retirement Account) that you manage on your own to your current employer’s 401(k) plan.
+occurs when you transfer retirement assets from an IRA (Individual Retirement Account) that you manage on your own to your current employer’s 401(k) plan.
 Although this is not a common practice, it can make managing your retirement money easier and more convenient for investors.

 While reverse rollovers aren’t suitable for everyone, there may be some instances when this strategy could be considered, such as if you: